damlalper/AITruthGuard/README.md

 7.  **Obtain Backend URL:**
     *   Once deployed, Render will provide a public URL for your backend API (e.g., `https://your-service-name.onrender.com`).
 8.  **Update Frontend:**
     *   Ensure your frontend (`index.html` on your `gh-pages` branch) is updated to make API calls to this new Render backend URL.
-(This step has already been completed by the agent.)